Skip to content

 navy.codeLens true Show "Ask Navy" buttons above functions in the editor

-navy.maxContextChars 12000 Max characters of active file/selection sent as context
+navy.maxContextChars 12000 Max characters of the active file/selection sent as context — unlike navy.contextWindow, this bounds what Navy attaches, not what the model can hold

-navy.projectRoot (empty) Override the project root directory (defaults to first workspace folder)
+navy.projectRoot (empty) Override the active project root (defaults to the first workspace folder)

 API keys are not stored in settings — they are stored in VS Code's encrypted secrets store (same as your GitHub token).
 Set them via the Navy sidebar's Settings panel.